-How exactly would you describe Martha Stewart and Snoop Dogg's relationship?
-Their friendship is an unlikely anomaly, so perfect that it feels like destiny.
-The influence they've had on each other is undeniable -- Snoop's been by her side when Martha's taken the gloves off, and Martha has no doubt played a part in edging out the homelier side of Snoop.
+The influence they've had on each other is undeniable.
+Snoop -- whose birthday is Oct.
+20, 1971 -- has been by Martha's side when she's taken the gloves off, and Martha has no doubt played a part in edging out the homelier side of Snoop.
 Not even calling them BFFs quite captures the magic that happens when these two are together.

 But this celeb friendship made in heaven didn't happen overnight.
 It was a slow burn that has taken over a decade to bloom into the beautiful flower it is today.
 Walk down memory lane for the full scoop on how we got to Martha & Snoop.

 Snoop guest stars on 'The Martha Stewart Show' in 2008.

 It feels like only yesterday that Snoop stopped by the now-defunct "The Martha Stewart" to make some mashed potatoes and talk about the difference between white and black pepper.
 Looking back on his appearance, Snoop credits Martha for being ahead of her time with the invitation.
 He said, "Martha kind of, like, pioneered this.
 As far as letting rappers become a part of daytime television."

 Snoop and Martha bake brownies on her show in 2009.